coinevo/evoportal/ui/README.md

 1. `callcontract` to invoke a method in "query" mode, using data from your local blockchain, but not making changes to it.
 This is free.
 2. `senttocontract` to invoke a method in "commit" mode, creating a transaction that changes the blockchain.
 This costs you gas.

-A DApp would be using `qtumjs` to make these RPC calls.
+A DApp would be using `evojs` to make these RPC calls.
 Before we get to the JavaScript code, let's make these RPC calls manually.

 To make a method call, we'll need to encode the method name and the parameters according to the Solidity ABI specification.
 We can use `solar encode` to handle this for us.